The Song I Won’t Forget

 I became the teacher of the movie and Basit and Qazi the students.

 I wrote down the lines of the song that I remembered, and the three of us practiced singing it, with me as the lead singer.
 We had a week or ten days to practice, and we practiced hard.
-We would sing in our room, tape it on a tape recorder — those old machines with slow revolving spools — and listen to it.
+We would sing in our room, tape it on a tape recorder — those old machines with revolving spools — and listen to it.
 We did it over and over again.
-Initially, we sounded terrible and out of tune, but gradually we became better.
+Initially, we sounded horrible and out of tune, but gradually we became better.

 Our next task was to find some kind of musical accompaniment.
 We approached an American student who was a good pianist (I forget his name).
 We had watched a couple of his performances on campus.
 He agreed to play the piano with our song and asked us to sing it for him so that he could get a feel for the tune.
 It took him a while, but after a few practice sessions he managed to get the hang of our exotic tune, and we all learned to be in harmony with each other.